sanyam-singhal/SearchUpp/modules/MODULE_DOCUMENTATION.md

 Web Search Function using Brave Search API

 This function conducts a web search by leveraging the Brave Search API, providing a robust and flexible method for retrieving web search results.
+It also reranks the results based on their relevance to the provided query.

 **Key Features:**
 - Dynamically creates search result storage directories
 - Utilizes Brave Search API for web searches
 - Configurable number of search results
 - Saves search results to a JSON file for further processing
-- Extracts and returns URLs from the search results
+- Extracts, reranks, and returns URLs from the search results

 **Parameters:**
-- `query` (str): The search query to be executed
+- `query` (str): The search query to be executed.
-- `key` (str): A unique identifier for organizing search results
+- `key` (str): A unique identifier for organizing search results.
-- `num_searches` (int, optional): Number of search results to retrieve (default is 5)
+- `num_searches` (int, optional): Number of search results to retrieve after reranking (default is 5).

 **Returns:**
-- List or None: A list of dictionaries containing URLs and titles from search results
-- Returns None if an error occurs during the search process
+- List or None: A list of dictionaries containing URLs and titles from search results, Returns None if an error occurs during the search process.

 **Example Usage:**
 ```python